Pips for Breakfast: March 31, 2026 Yen Rebalancing and China PMI

 CAD GDP (08:30 UTC): High impact.
 A negative print here would be a loud wake-up call for the Bank of Canada.

 US JOLTS (10:00 UTC): The forecast is 6.89M.
-This is the "vibes check" for the US labor market.
-If openings drop significantly, the "higher for longer" narrative for the dollar might finally get its wings clipped.
+This is the labor-market vibes check.
+If openings drop significantly, the higher-for-longer dollar narrative may lose altitude.

 US Consumer Confidence (10:00 UTC): Forecast is 87.8.
-This measures how Americans feel about their wallets, which is usually "not great," but any number above the forecast could provide a late-day dollar bid.
+This measures how Americans feel about their wallets, which is usually not great, but any number above forecast could provide a late-day dollar bid.

 Quick Pips

 NZD/USD: The Kiwi is currently the uninvited guest at the risk-on party.
 Business confidence has collapsed and inflation stays sticky.
-It’s a bad combination for anyone hoping for a rally.
+That is a rough combination for anyone hoping for a clean rally.

 Why Your P&L Cares

-Today is all about the "Rebalancing Act."
-Fund managers are currently adjusting their portfolios to meet their mandates for the end of Q1.
-This involves selling the winners and buying the losers to keep their asset allocations in line.
+Today is all about the rebalancing act.
+Fund managers are adjusting portfolios to meet mandates for the end of Q1.
+This can mean selling winners and buying laggards to keep asset allocations in line.

-In the past, this has led to "nonsense moves" where a currency drops for no fundamental reason other than a guy in a glass office needing to hit a specific percentage of bonds.
-When you combine this with the Japanese fiscal year-end, today's price action will be driven by spreadsheets, not sentiment.
-If a move looks irrational today, it probably is.
-That doesn't mean it won't hit your stop loss.
+In the past, this has created sharp moves where a currency drops for no clean fundamental reason beyond portfolio mechanics.
+Combine that with Japanese fiscal year-end and price action can be driven by spreadsheets, not sentiment.
+If a move looks irrational today, it may still be real enough to hit a stop loss.

 The Bottom Line

 Today is the day the market cleans its room before the new quarter begins.
-Watch the Japanese flows, mind the US labor data, and don't trust a breakout until the ink is dry on the Q1 books.
+Watch Japanese flows, mind US labor data, and do not trust a breakout until the ink is dry on the Q1 books.
 Now go make some pips.
 You’re fed.

 Get Pips for Breakfast in Your Inbox